DeforaOS/uKernel/doc/cross-gcc.md

 *Note:* GNU Make is required to build GCC.

-Extract, configure, and build the archive in a dedicated tree:
+Extract, configure, and build GCC in a dedicated tree:

     $ tar xzvf gcc-8.3.0.tar.gz
     $ mkdir gcc-build